thomaseastin/grammy.com_web_analystics_excel/README.md

 # Tools I Used

 - **Excel** was my primary tool employed to handle everything from data cleaning, transformation and visualization.
 I decided to use solely excel in order to best demonstrate my developed skillset with the software.
-- Version control was managed through **GitHub**, allowing for systematic tracking of changes, collaboration, and ensuring the integrity of the project's codebase.
+- Version control was managed through **GitHub**, allowing for systematic tracking of changes, collaboration, and ensuring the integrity of the project itself.

 # The Analysis